sh1boot/sh1boot.github.io/drafts/ciscv.md

 Immediates are 5-bit by default, aliasing with a register index.
 When this is insufficient the frame may repurpose another register field to make a ten-bit immediate.
-When that's unreasonable (eg., the index for bit shifts on a 64-bit platform) the immediate-consuming instruction is duplicated in the list of opcodes the frame supports, and the choice between the two (or four, or eight) copies of the same instruction serves as an extra bit (or two or three).
+When ten bits is too many (e.g., the index for bit shifts on a 64-bit platform) the immediate-consuming instruction is duplicated in the list of opcodes the frame supports, and the choice between the two (or four, or eight) copies of the same instruction serves as an extra bit (or two or three).

 For chain rules, temporary storage is used and not encoded in the packet at all.
-Generally the implementation could decide what kind of storage this is, but its value has to be accessible for exception handling.
+It's left to the implementation to decide what kind of path this data takes, with the caveat that it must be exposed architecturally for exceptions.
+The possibility is held open for the decoder to hard-code the temporary register as `x31` or `x7` if this does not impede optimisation (see [Exceptions and interrupts](#exceptions-and-interrupts)).

 Frame structures are signalled by the opcode field.
-Each frame has a number of opcode pair configurations it supports, and these are enumerated and rounded up to the next power of two.
+Each frame has a number of opcode pair configurations it supports, and these are enumerated and rounded up to a power of two.

 Instruction pairs only allow control flow changes in the second slot.
 Branch targets are always 32-bit aligned.